microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  #### Required Field

- This key must have the value "version".
+ This key must have the value "installer".
 The Microsoft community package repository validation pipelines also use this value to determine appropriate validation rules when evaluating this file.
 </details>

 ### ManifestVersion